|

 yet see the solution.

-we were going to look at leadership next; however, I think that we had better
+going to look at leadership next; however, I think that we had better take a

 soon as we mention “layers of resistance” we give ourselves permission for